Akii/blog/posts/2018-02-18-geoip-lookup-part-1.markdown

 1. We'll need some sort of data type holding the queue and lookup function.
 2. You probably already noticed that the function `fetchGeoIP`, that we wrote in chapter 1, is throwing exceptions.
 This means looking up geo IP information can fail.
 At some point we will need to handle this.
 There is the possibility to make `LookupResult` a sum type and include a failure case.
 I chose to use this representation instead.
 3. The idea behind this function is to have a way of creating a value of type `GeoIPLookup`.
 We already know we're going to have a number of worker threads, so that is one argument.
 We also need a way of looking up IP information, that's the second argument.
 Creating a new TQueue requires IO, thus the return type must be `IO GeoIPLookup`.
 4. This function will serve as our new way of looking up IPs.
-It will take a `GeoIPLookup` and `IPAddress` as input and produce a value that will eventually hold the `JobResult`.
+It will take a `GeoIPLookup` and `IPAddress` as argument and produce a value that will eventually hold the `JobResult`.
 So this function will insert the IP address into the queue and then offer a way of "waiting" until the lookup has been processed.
 This is encoded as `Async` from the library <a href="https://hackage.haskell.org/package/async">async</a>.
 5. By using the function `worker`, this function will create a number of worker threads.
 6. The definition of what a single worker will do.